123jimin-llm/llm-msg-io/README.md

 ## Features

-> [!WARNING]
+> [!NOTE]
-> This library does not perform any data validations (such as role name sanitization), which must be done by the user.
+> This library validates message structure via [arktype](https://arktype.io/), but does not sanitize message content (e.g., role names are not restricted beyond schema shape).

 - Converting to/from various API message formats.
 - Converting to/from various serialization formats.